 This cool, rich coconut cream pie is beautiful and incomparably delicious.
 It stands out among the many luscious sweets you might find on a Southern table when great cooks are aiming to please.
-The coconut cream pie filling is simple to make once you’ve done it a few times.
+The homemade coconut cream pie filling is simple to make once you’ve done it a few times.
 An elegant meringue cloud is the classic finish, with a little extra coconut sprinkled atop the meringue before baking, to communicate exactly what kind of pie pleasure awaits the lucky ones anticipating a piece.–Nancie McDermott

-Coconut Cream Pie Recipe
+Coconut Cream Pie

-- For the crust
+For the crust

-- Lard and Butter Pie Crust (use 1/2 the recipe)
+- Lard and Butter Pie Crust, (use 1/2 the recipe)

-- For the custard filling
+For the coconut custard filling

 - 3/4 cup granulated sugar

-- 1/3 cup flour
+- 1/3 cup all-purpose flour

 - 1/8 teaspoon salt